John Cole, ’67, has been reappointed to the College of Ouachitas Board of Directors by Gov. Mike Beebe.

 Christian Alexander, ’09

-These alums have been elected to the Arkansas Bar Association Board of Governors:
+These alums have been elected to the Arkansas Bar Association House of Delegates 2015-2016:

 - Bowen Connection¬†–¬†Our E-Newsletter with the latest Bowen Alumni news